Kaudaj/kjmodulebedrock/README.md

 **Recommended: Automate the process**

-Here is a [bash script](create-new-module) to create a new module from kjmodulebedrock. <br>
+Here is a [bash script][create-new-module] to create a new module from kjmodulebedrock. <br>
-It uses `fop:module:rename` command from [`fop_console`](fop-console) project to automate the "search/replace occurences" process.
+It uses `fop:module:rename` command from [`fop_console`][fop-console] project to automate the "search/replace occurences" process.
 It will also link the local repository to your GitHub remote one if it exists.

 It's highly recommended to create an alias for the `create-new-module` script in order to use it in all your PrestaShop projects.
-The instructions are available in this [gist](create-alias).
+The instructions are available in this [gist][create-alias].
 Replace `<your-command>` by `/path/to/create-new-module.sh` and `your-alias` with whatever you want.<br>
 Make sure you are at the root of your PrestaShop environment and run the script like this:

 ```bash